belligerentbeagle/QuietQuant-public/README.md

 - [X] Add 1 point for household name
 - [X] View stock's sector
 - [X] Improve trade selection on options contract scanner engine (OCSE)
-- [ ] Improve SMA criterias to be 50, 150, 200
+- [X] Improve SMA criterias to be 50, 150, 200
+- [X] change to default include ticker sources, not exclude.
+- [X] Get tickers from list curated by human.
+- [X] qq: Need to shift the data set of train features up by one, so we can use the previous quarter’s data to predict the upcoming cashflow growth of the next quarterwith
 - [ ] Use yfinance's cache function to speed up data fetching
 - [ ] More accurate growth rate prediction: If bad quarterly OCF recently, then 0.0 ST, MT growth.
 Else we calculate average annual growth rate of past 3 years, if no past 3 years, then 1% growth rate.
 Long term by default is 3% (GDP).
-- [ ] do sth related to getting more stocks?
+- [ ] Do sth related to getting more stocks?
 - [ ] Leave sources unfilitered for shorting as well?
-- [ ] Avoiding shorting stocks w shortterm uptrend breakout. -> Mean that there're believers wthat stock will turn around soon.
+- [ ] Avoiding shorting stocks w shortterm uptrend breakout. -> Mean that there're believers that stock will turn around soon.
+- [ ] scrape https://marketchameleon.com/volReports/VolatilityRankings as optionsellerroi replacement.
+- [ ] qq: look at a company’s war chest as well
+- [ ] Make time series stationary by: 1.
+Differencing 2.
+Seasonal differencing 3.
+Variance stabilizing transformation
+- [ ] Use Market Scanner for stock universe scoping.
+- [ ] Build Portfolio Management System -> Checking available cash, buying power, before deciding how many contracts to trade.
+- [ ] Build IBKR's Scanner for coveted stocks

 # Change log:
+22 Mar 2025:
+1. Improve IBKR connector, add error handling, and test code

+12 Mar 2025:
+1. Improve reliability by using manual growth rate if API fails

+14 Feb 2025:
+1. Improve Email Messaging

+6 Feb 2025:
+1. Fix issue of needed options contract not found - Found that reason was due to Strike being too low such that it doesn't exist, although it originated from a defined IBKR API call back, _securityDefinitionOptionParameter_
+1. Add criteria for returned options to be within a certain price range, as a percentage of the current stock price so we have realistic, tradeable contracts.

+2 Feb 2025:
+1. Clean OCSE

+27 Jan 2025:
+1. Improve Automaton, Add Gmail, Improve Code Quality, Add concurrency

+26 Jan 2025:
+1. Clean code, Add Automaton

+25 Jan 2025:
+1. Fix bugs that were caused by a change in the API response format, yahoo finance.

+28 Aug 2024:
+1. Increase weight penalization for companies with bad patterns.

+20 Aug 2024:
+1. Update greek parameter values
+1. change to default include ticker sources, not exclude.
+1. Get tickers from list curated manually

-13 Aug:
+13 Aug 2024:
 1. Improve trade selection on options contract scanner engine (OCSE)

-9 Aug:
+9 Aug 2024:
 1. Added check for adverse operational cashflow patterns

-8 Aug:
+8 Aug 2024:
 1. Codifying Bad quarterly operational cashflow where it penalizes the score of a stock.

-7 Aug:
+7 Aug 2024:
 1. Minor bug fixes where price data was returning None when yahoo data fails to download

-4 Aug:
+4 Aug 2024:
 1. Added Stock undervalued calculation, supporting a new neutral-bearish strategy.
 1. Stocks sorted by Score

-3 Aug:
+3 Aug 2024:
 1. Add trade selection option

-Late Jul - Aug:
+Late Jul - Aug 2024:
 1. Building Options Scanning Engine -> Pulling Options Chain from IBKR API
 2. Filter and sort tradeable options
 3. Calculate cashoutlay, kelly %, ROI for tradeable options

-17 Jul:
+17 Jul 2024:
 1. Added company sector to the table of results.
 1. Added business summary for each company.
 1. Bug fix for Yahoo Finance reporting in different currency.

-13 Jul:
+13 Jul 2024:
 1. Improved data pulling and calculation clarity with secondary data source.
 1. Added Go to Stock's Yahoo Finance page link.

-12 Jul:
+12 Jul 2024:
 1. Usage of TTM Operational Cashflow instead of the last year's data for Intrinsic Value calculation.
 1. Draws financial data from yahoo finance as a comparison to FinancialModelingPrep.

-7 Jul:
+7 Jul 2024:
 1. Enable single ticker lookup with FinancialModellingPrep.
 Was previously using AlphaVantage.
 1. Option to disable technical analysis checks.
 1. Range selection of top X to top Y stocks.

-5 Jul:
+5 Jul 2024:
 1. Implemented Back up discount rate provider should financetoolkit fail.

-3 Jul:
+3 Jul 2024:
 1. Fixed bugs in individual intrinsic value calculation
 1. Used paid API key!
 1. Default Kelly's loss amount to 2.5%.

-30 Jun:
+30 Jun 2024:
 1. Ensure varying currencies used in FS reporting is accounted for in calculating Intrinsic Value.

-23 Jun:
+23 Jun 2024:
 1. State Management, saving time from making API calls repeatedly. ~60% speedup on load times.
 1. Implemented Kelly Criterion for user.
 1. General UI improvements, making sliders into number inputs instead.

-18 Jun:
+18 Jun 2024:
 1. Improve Kelly Criterion calculation by agreeing on a standard way to decide how to determine "loss" amount.
 1. Add points system to list of top stocks to trade
 1. Pull options chain from IBKR
 1. Move to Fly.io

-14 Jun:
+14 Jun 2024:
 1. Implemented latest news API for growth rate estimation for individual stock analysis.
 1. Used gpt-4o with strict format restrictions for growth rate estimation with news articles.
 1. Integrate TWs
 1. Calculate Kelly Criterion

-10 Jun:
+10 Jun 2024:
 1. Improved sortable tables and information organisation (UI updates)

-6 Jun:
+6 Jun 2024:
 1. User Authentication
 1. Bug fixes

-4 Jun:
+4 Jun 2024:
 1. Proper API Key handling using .env file
 1. Filter for only undervalued stocks
 1. Changed URL to pull best ROI per day instead.